-If you have questions about transferring of credits you may contact your advisor in your collegiate unit or stop by and talk with Tory White, Transfer Services Program Coordinator.
-Tory is also available by phone at 218-726-8863.
+If you have questions about transferring of credits you may contact your advisor in your collegiate unit or stop by and talk with Jill Beuning, Transfer Services Support.
+Jill is also available by phone at 218-726-8863.
 One Stop Student Services may also serve as a point of reference.

 Who can I talk to about PSEO?